 The Local Government Pension Scheme Advisory Board has been conducting a review of the treatment of Tier 3 employers across all UK funds.
-KPMG provide an update on progress.
+Our pensions advisers KPMG provide an update on progress.

 The housing sector has recognised for a long time that the Local Government Pension Scheme (LGPS) approach to setting contribution rates and exit payments is inconsistent across funds and does not always allow for the financial strength of individual housing associations.
 This extends to grouping the sector with other sectors in the scheme (such as further education), many of which do not have the strength of covenant that the housing sector offers.